arangodb/docs/3.7/http/general.md

 There is an additional option to control authentication for custom Foxx apps.
 The option [--server.authentication-system-only](../programs-arangod-server.html#enabledisable-authentication-for-system-api-requests-only) controls whether authentication is required only for requests to the internal database APIs and the admin interface.
 It is turned on by default, meaning that other APIs (this includes custom Foxx apps) do not require authentication.

-The default values allow exposing a public custom Foxx API built with ArangoDB to the outside world without the need for HTTP authentication, but still protecting the usage of the internal database APIs (i.e. */_api/*, */_admin/*) with HTTP authentication.
+The default values allow exposing a public custom Foxx API built with ArangoDB to the outside world without the need for HTTP authentication, but still protecting the usage of the internal database APIs (i.e. `/_api/`, `/_admin/`) with HTTP authentication.

-If the server is started with the *--server.authentication-system-only* option set to *false*, all incoming requests will need HTTP authentication if the server is configured to require HTTP authentication (i.e. *--server.authentication true*).
+If the server is started with the `--server.authentication-system-only` option set to *false*, all incoming requests will need HTTP authentication if the server is configured to require HTTP authentication (i.e. `--server.authentication true`).
 Setting the option to *true* will make the server require authentication only for requests to the internal database APIs and will allow unauthenticated requests to all other URLs.

 Here's a short summary:

-* `--server.authentication true --server.authentication-system-only true`: this will require
+- `--server.authentication true --server.authentication-system-only true`:
-  authentication for all requests to the internal database APIs but not custom Foxx apps.
+  This will require authentication for all requests to the internal database APIs but not custom Foxx apps.
 This is the default setting.
-* `--server.authentication true --server.authentication-system-only false`: this will require
+- `--server.authentication true --server.authentication-system-only false`:
-  authentication for all requests (including custom Foxx apps).
+  This will require authentication for all requests (including custom Foxx apps).
-* `--server.authentication false`: authentication disabled for all requests
+- `--server.authentication false`: authentication disabled for all requests

 Whenever authentication is required and the client has not yet authenticated, ArangoDB will return *HTTP 401* (Unauthorized).
-It will also send the *WWW-Authenticate* response header, indicating that the client should prompt the user for username and password if supported.
+It will also send the `WWW-Authenticate` response header, indicating that the client should prompt the user for username and password if supported.
 If the client is a browser, then sending back this header will normally trigger the display of the browser-side HTTP authentication dialog.
 As showing the browser HTTP authentication dialog is undesired in AJAX requests, ArangoDB can be told to not send the *WWW-Authenticate* header back to the client.
-Whenever a client sends the *X-Omit-WWW-Authenticate* HTTP header (with an arbitrary value) to ArangoDB, ArangoDB will only send status code 401, but no *WWW-Authenticate* header.
+Whenever a client sends the `X-Omit-WWW-Authenticate` HTTP header (with an arbitrary value) to ArangoDB, ArangoDB will only send status code 401, but no `WWW-Authenticate` header.
 This allows clients to implement credentials handling and bypassing the browser's built-in dialog.

 ### Authentication via JWT

 ArangoDB uses a standard JWT based authentication method.
 To authenticate via JWT you must first obtain a JWT token with a signature generated via HMAC with SHA-256.
 The secret may either be set using `--server.jwt-secret` or will be randomly generated upon server startup.

 For more information on JWT please consult RFC7519 and [jwt.io](https://jwt.io){:target="_blank"}.